Technology Services Industry Association

 The best place to break this cycle is to start by giving your sales team proof points that demonstrate the value project management will bring to their deals.
 Once sales gets it, they'll be able to position its value to their customers, who will then buy it, and the rest of the cycle will rectify itself.
-Here are some good data points you can start with.
+The bottom line is the key to selling more project management is to demonstrate its value, and here are some good data points you can start with.

 Every other year, TSIA conducts its Project Performance Study, which helps determine what a “best-in-class” project looks like by measuring performance in a variety of criteria, including but not limited to: